 It is not clear how widespread DMDD is in the general population, and the exact causes of DMDD are not clear.
 Researchers are exploring risk factors and brain mechanisms of this disorder.

-Relatively few DMDD-specific treatment studies have been conducted to date.
-Treatment is often based on what has been helpful for other disorders associated with irritability, such as attention-deficit/hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), and anxiety disorders.
+DMDD is a relatively new disorder and few DMDD-specific treatment studies have been conducted.
+Treatment is often based on what has been helpful for other childhood disorders associated with irritability, such as attention-deficit/hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), and anxiety disorders.

 Treatment for DMDD generally includes certain types of psychotherapy (also called talk therapy) and sometimes medications.
 In many cases, psychotherapy is considered first, with medication added later if needed.
 However, in some cases, providers recommend that children receive both psychotherapy and medication at the start of their treatment.
 Parents or caregivers should work closely with their child's health care provider to make treatment decisions that are best for their child.

 The National Institute of Mental Health (NIMH) is currently funding studies focused on further improving these treatments and identifying new treatments to address irritability and temper outbursts.

 Cognitive behavioral therapy (CBT) targets the relationship between thoughts, behaviors, and feelings and is often effective in treating anger and disruptive behavior.
 Researchers are also using CBT to help children increase their ability to tolerate frustration without having an outburst.
 This therapy teaches coping skills for controlling anger and ways to identify and relabel the distorted perceptions that contribute to outbursts.